KwassiSenam/end-to-end-structured-data-projects/README.md

 ## Predictiong the sale price of a product
 View : Python Code here

-It can be hard to know how much something’s really worth.
+It can be hard to know how much something is really worth.
 This project consists of trying to estimate the best price of a product based on information the seller provides for this product.